Indonesia's Bakries propose end to London adventure

 SINGAPORE/LONDON Indonesia's powerful Bakrie family has proposed splitting from financier Nat Rothschild and Bumi Plc, the London-listed miner they co-founded two years ago, after news of an inquiry into possible wrongdoing strained their already tense relations.

-Under a plan put to board directors and top investors on Wednesday night, the Bakries would take back their Indonesian assets with deals worth an estimated 859.8 million pounds).
+The dramatic plan put to board directors and key investors on Wednesday night would see the Bakries taking back their Indonesian assets with deals worth an estimated $1.38 billion (860.88 million pounds).

-If their share swap and cash purchases proceed, they would quit Bumi Plc and dismantle the company they created with Rothschild, drawing a line under the family's ill-fated London venture.
+If their share swap and cash purchases proceed, they would exit Bumi Plc and dismantle the company they created with Rothschild, drawing a line under the family's ill-fated London venture.

-The possible unravelling of Bumi Plc BUMIP.L, one of the world's largest thermal coal exporters, is a blow to Rothschild.
-It also marks the potential end of a miner that has become emblematic of institutional investors' worries about governance of foreign resources firms listed in London.
+The potential unravelling of Bumi Plc BUMIP.L, one of the world's largest thermal coal exporters, is a bitter blow to Rothschild, who staked his reputation on the investment and the model behind it.
+It also marks the potential end of a miner that has become emblematic of institutional investor concerns over governance at foreign resources firms listed in London.

-Tensions have been rising between Bumi's shareholders, exacerbated last month by the company's announcement that it would start an investigation into possible wrongdoing at its Indonesian coal mining operations, including PT Bumi Resources (BUMI.JK), the jewel in the Bakrie crown.
+Tensions have been rising between Bumi's shareholders, exacerbated last month by an announcement from the London-listed miner that it was launching a probe into potential wrongdoing at its Indonesian coal mining operations, including PT Bumi Resources (BUMI.JK), the jewel in the Bakrie crown.

-It is unclear whether the Bakrie proposal will allow the inquiry, being led by London lawyers, to proceed.
+It is unclear whether the Bakrie proposal will allow the probe, being led by London lawyers, to proceed.
 It had been expected to be completed within weeks.

 "For the Bakries, they will do anything to defend Bumi Resources," said a Bakrie insider who was aware of the proposal.